 Tight Car Seat Installation

-Rather than stressing yourself out about frequent stops, build them into your mental roadmap.
-Kids shouldn’t be in their car seat for more than two hours at a time.
+Rather than stressing yourself out about frequent stops, build them into your road trip itinerary.
+Kids shouldn’t be in their car seats for more than two hours at a time.
 Make frequent pit stops for food, bathroom breaks, diaper changes, and to get the blood flowing.
 It’s great for all passengers to stretch their legs often.
 Think of this journey as a series of short sprints rather than a nonstop marathon.
-In case you’re wondering, the two-hour rule applies at night too.
+In case you’re wondering, the two-hour rule applies at night, too.
 In general, night driving is far more dangerous.
 It’s different than staying up late.
-Operating a vehicle with your most precious cargo on dark and silent highways may seem tempting but daylight illuminates a clear, safe path.
+Operating a vehicle with your most precious cargo on dark and silent highways may seem tempting, but daylight illuminates a clear, safe path.

 When your kid falls asleep in their car seat it is likely to feel like a dose of pure bliss.
-Savor it.
-But remember, car seats should never be used for prolonged sleep.
+Switch out of your kid-friendly playlist and savor it!
+But remember, car seats are designed to provide crash protection, not to be a prolonged sleep space.
 If your baby nods off, don’t add anything to position their baby’s head.
 Your role in this journey is to be sure they are properly harnessed and that the car seat is installed at the correct angle.
 Then, let the car seat do its job – no add-ons necessary.
-If your kiddo has neck control and you’ve got the harness and install correct, fear not, if they are uncomfortable, they will wake up to reposition themselves if they are uncomfortable.
+If your kiddo has reached the milestone of sitting independently — meaning they have full neck control! — and you’ve got the harness and install correct, fear not, if their body tells them that they need to move because they’re uncomfortable, then they can and they will!
+Yes, my neck hurts sometimes just looking at the wonky positions they get themselves into when asleep, but their young bodies can tolerate a lot more than ours can.
+Oh, to be young again!

-It’s inevitable, and sometimes hoped for, that car ride nap!
+It’s inevitable, and sometimes hoped for, that naps will happen in the car!
 Let’s ensure your kiddos, from newborns to big kids, sleep safely in their seats.
 Neck control versus no neck control makes a major difference in whether your child’s sleep position is safe or not!
 Learn the ABCDs of safe sleep to keep your child breathing comfortably without dangerous added after-market products in our YouTube video.
 Click here to watch and share!

 Safe Sleep in the Car Seat